ghoshs/voicebuilding/README.md

 The TextGrid is then converted to a chronological Table format and uploaded in the repository.

 ### Requirements
-- SoX
+- SoX (to process the audio file)
 - Praat (*optional, if yu want to modify the flac file, speech alignments or the TextGrid*)
-- Python 2.7 or higher
+- Python 2.7 or higher (to run the data pre-processing scripts)
-- Gradle v4.6
+- Gradle v4.6 (to run MaryTTS and other Gradle projects)
-- Docker
+- Docker (to build HMM voice)
 - HTK account
+- Java 7 or higher

 ### Download items for speech synthesis:
 Inside the 2018-voicebuilding-group1-data folder download the audio file.